Aari McDonald

-Aarion Shawnae McDonald (AIR-ee-on; born August 20, 1998) is an American basketball player for the Atlanta Dream of the Women's National Basketball Association (WNBA).
-She was drafted third overall by the Dream in the 2021 WNBA draft after playing college basketball at the University of Washington and the University of Arizona.
+Aarion Shawnae McDonald (AIR-ee-on; born August 20, 1998) is an American professional basketball player for the Indiana Fever of the Women's National Basketball Association (WNBA) and for the Breeze of Unrivaled.
+She was selected third overall by the Atlanta Dream in the 2021 WNBA draft after playing college basketball for the Washington Huskies and the Arizona Wildcats.

-Early life and high school
+Early life

 McDonald grew up in Fresno, California as the youngest of six children.
 After initially playing at Bullard High School in her freshman year, she transferred to Brookside Christian High School in Stockton, California.
 At Brookside, she compiled nearly 1,500 points scored in her two years with the school, recording multiple triple-doubles and even a quadruple double.
 A four-star recruit, she committed to playing college basketball at Washington.

 College career

 University of Washington

 After missing the first seven games due to injury, McDonald played in 28 games, starting 21 of them.
 She was named to the Pac-12 All-Freshman team after averaging 9.8 points on the season, third on the team behind Kelsey Plum and Chantel Osahor.

 McDonald announced that she would leave the program and transfer after one season.
 She cited departures of Plum, Osahor, head coach Mike Neighbors, assistant coach Morgan Valley, and the passing of her grandfather as reasons for her transfer.